 \section{Abstract}

-This work proposes an extension to the leader-first follower (LFF) class of graphs used to solve the bearing-only formation control problem over directed graphs.
+This work introduces a generalization of the leader-first follower (LFF) graph structure for solving the bearing-only formation control problem on directed graphs.
 The first contribution provides an equilibrium, stability, and convergence analysis for a one-follower, multi-leader system (which is not an LFF graph).
 We then propose an extension to the LFF structure, termed \emph{ordered} LFF graphs, that allows for additional forward directed edges to be included.
 Using the results of the one-follower multi-leader system we show that the ordered LFF graphs can be used to solve the directed bearing-only formation control problem.
 We also show that these structures offer improved convergence speed as compared to the LFF graphs.
 Numerical simulations are provided to validate the results.